 - Adult Substance Use

 - Developmental Disabilities Treatment

 Treatment for substance use disorders can help prevent an overdose and help you or your loved one start on the journey to a sober life.
 Knowing the signs of an overdose, intervening when it is safe to do so and always calling for an emergency can help prevent a fatality.
 When medical treatment is followed by ongoing substance use treatment and care, a person can recover from an overdose.

 At Seneca Health Services, we are here to lend support to you or someone you care for that is suffering from addiction.
-If you or someone you know needs help, please do not hesitate to contact the Seneca office nearest you or use the link provided here.
+If you or someone you know needs help, please do not hesitate to contact the Seneca office nearest you.

 Greenbrier County, West Virginia: 304.497.0500